Thursday, April 06, 2006

 WEB SITE OF INTEREST: Library Terms that users understand

-Library Terms That Users Understand
+Library Terms That Users Understandfrom the web site

 This site is intended to help library web developers decide how to label key resources and services in such a way that most users can understand them well enough to make productive choices.
 It serves as a clearinghouse of usability test data evaluating terminology on library websites, listing terms that tests show are effective or ineffective labels.
 It presents alternatives by documenting terms that are actually used by libraries.
 It also suggests test methods and best practices for reducing cognitive barriers caused by terminology.